Sajedehra/Large_team_openalex_coordination/notes.md

 Last week at our meeting (on Dec 5th) we decided to rearrange the coding of the qualitative that matches the division of interdependency in our previous paper.

 If a papers is using specific tool (e.g., FMRI or intensive studies like gemone studies) or specific population, it will be classified as financial + logistic.

+all multi-centers have logistic component and count as financial if they have big sample sizes.
+All longitudinal and cohorts also have a temporal component.